God Hates Sinners

 And doesn’t it say this:

 “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.”

 “He that loveth not knoweth not God; for God is love.”

 1 John 4:8

 There is truth to the fact that the emotions of humans come through in the scriptures, but those of us who believe in biblical inspiration reject the notion that the Bible contains contradictory explanations of God, or that the Bible teaches false theology that became more correct as time progressed.
+The fact that God revealed more truth as time progressed does not mean what was revealed before was false.
 I reject the idea that God inspired the biblical writers to express things about him that are false.
 God is the same yesterday, today, and forever, therefore I find fault in how people interpret the words of scripture, not in the words of the biblical authors.
 Behind all metaphors and human emotions in the Bible, there is still something accurate being claimed about God.

 Another way that people seek to protect God from criticism is by using the misleading cliché: God loves the sinner but hates the sin.

 As with any other teaching, we must understand how people are defining their terms so we can understand where they are coming from before we can determine the truthfulness of what is being said.
 Does God love sinners?
 Yes, but we need to define biblical love.
 Does God hate sinners?
 Yes, and we need to define biblical hatred.